DevOps-Inno-22-summer/labs/README.md

 A markdown linter is used for this repository, which is the VS Code extension [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint).

 Dockerfiles are linted by the [Docker VS Code extension](https://code.visualstudio.com/docs/containers/overview).

+## Vagrant

+To provision the virtual machines, run `vagrant up`.

+To destroy the virtual machines, run `vagrant destroy`.

+## Terraform

+Secret tokens such as the GitHub access token are saved in the `secret.tfvars` file.
+This file is ignored by git.

+To plan the terraform changes, run `terraform plan -var-file="secret.tfvars"`.

+To apply the changes, run `terraform apply -var-file="secret.tfvars"`.

+Bonus: the terraform configurations include setting up teams.